saucelabs/sauce-docs/docs/test-fairy/sdk/options.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-TestFairy requires that you call `begin` in order to start recording your sessions.
-However, developers have the option to override the build settings to determine what is enabled during a session recording.
+TestFairy requires that you call `begin` to start recording your sessions.
+However, developers can override the build settings to determine what is enabled during a session recording.

 Some commonly used options: